rinaogino/rinaogino.github.io/projects/kalo-stems.md

   <img width="400px" src="../img/kalostems/ListStudentPage.png" >
 </div>

 Furthermore, our application enhances the recruitment experience for employers by providing easy access to a curated list of candidates, as demonstrated above.
-Instead of a traditional table layout with rows of data, I have implemented a card-based design, which another co-founder and I came up with.
+Instead of a traditional table layout with rows of data, I have implemented a card-based design, which another co-founder (Jaira) and I came up with.
 This functionality not only offers a more visually appealing presentation but enhances usability to showcase skills and experiences, streamlining the recruitment process for both students and companies.

 <div class="text-center p-4">
   <img width="400px" src="../img/kalostems/EditStudentProfilePage.png" >